Now that’s a headline. What follows are photographs I shot while out and about in rural Northwest Ohio.

 Through the course of his life, Mayes made many signs, each of which is large enough to be easily seen and read from the road.
 All of them share a similar message of being prepared and getting saved.
 Several signs stand erect in the greater region around his home in Fork Ridge, Tenn., but they are present in 22 different states.
 Some are as far north as northwest Ohio, where locals have seen the Cecil area cross and one that used to be near Antwerp before an accident destroyed it.
 As he knew his days were coming to a close, he began writing on his signs where he wanted them placed, in hopes someone would continue the efforts of his lifelong promise…

 Across the road from the Get Right With God sign I found this billboard:

-Isn’t it good to know that the Bible is a one-stop shop for all your decision-making needs.
+Isn’t it good to know that the Bible is a one-stop shop for all your decision-making needs?
 Need to decide what to make for dinner?
-Check the Bible?
+Check the Bible.
 Need to know if brown shoes go with blue slacks?
+Check the Bible.
 I’m sure that the billboard owner has a more spiritual intent in mind, something along the lines of getting saved.

 Ah yes, Joseph McCarthy lives on.